 David South, president of Monolithic Constructors, Inc., narrates this easy-to-understand, enjoyable, and informative video.
 In it, David describes the qualities of basalt rope and demonstrates the step-by-step process of using it when building a Monolithic EcoShell.

-When David South founded Domes for the World in 2005, he envisioned the construction of safe, low-cost dome homes for the poorest people on the planet.
-His vision has turned into reality as EcoShell domes have been built in countries like Indonesia, Ethiopia, Mongolia, Sudan, Sri Lanka and Bolivia
+When Rebecca South founded Domes for the World in 2005, she was building on the vision of her father, David B. South.
+He envisioned the construction of safe, low-cost dome homes for the poorest people on the planet.
+His vision has turned into reality as EcoShell domes have been built in countries like Indonesia, Ethiopia, Mongolia, Sudan, Sri Lanka and Bolivia.

 One of our recent workshop attendees submitted a slide show that shows the construction of a Monolithic Gazebo.
 Monolithic Gazebos are constructed using the Ecoshell I construction method.
 This Monolithic structure as well as a Monolithic Grow Dome were constructed by the workshop attendees during the September 2011 Workshop.